 Mègane Lemiel, an actress and model, and Bernardo De Jeurissen, a filmmaker, never dreamed of a big wedding.
-For them, long before the coronavirus pandemic would make it cool, a wedding was always to be intimate and elegant.
+For them, a wedding was always meant to be intimate and elegant.
 To that end, they invited six guests.

 “We wanted an intimate, romantic, emotional, and very aesthetic wedding,” Mègane says.
 “It was exactly what we dreamed about.”

 The Paris-based couple’s story would rival any romantic film.
 They met at a party on a rooftop overlooking the Eiffel Tower, where they felt the famous spark between the two of them.
 Two years later, Mègane felt so overcome with love for Bernardo that she popped the question one morning in bed.
 The ring?
 Fashioned from the wire of a Champagne cork’s cage.